The Cost Complexity Problem

 Several scenarios require special attention:

 Streaming responses — Cost is only known after the full response completes.
-The reservation holds an estimated amount until the stream finishes and LiteLLM reports the final cost.
+The reservation holds an estimated amount until the stream finishes and the final cost is reported.

-Cached responses — LiteLLM can cache responses to reduce cost.
-Cached hits have zero or reduced cost in the x-litellm-response-cost header, and the settlement reflects that.
+Cached responses — NemoRouter can cache responses to reduce cost.
+Cached hits report zero or reduced cost, and the settlement reflects that.

 Failed requests — Provider errors (rate limits, content filters, timeouts) must release the reservation immediately.
-We treat any non-2xx from LiteLLM as a trigger to release.
+Any non-2xx outcome is a trigger to release.

 Provisioned throughput — Models running on Azure PTU or GCP GSU have different cost characteristics.
-LiteLLM handles this in its pricing calculation; NemoRouter treats the reported cost identically regardless of the underlying pricing model.
+The gateway handles this in its pricing calculation; the credit settlement treats the reported cost identically regardless of the underlying pricing model.

-The principle is consistent: LiteLLM computes cost, NemoRouter manages credits.
-This separation of concerns keeps both systems reliable and reconcilable.
+The principle is consistent: one authoritative cost per request, one credit ledger reading from it.
+That separation of concerns keeps both systems reliable and reconcilable.